smartdevicelink/sdl_app_library_guides/docs/Frequently Asked Questions/Can I Integrate SDL into a React Native App/index.md

 # Can I Integrate SDL into a React Native App?

 ## Getting Started
-SDL works in a React Native application.
+SDL does work and can be integrated into a React Native application.

 Please follow [this guide](https://facebook.github.io/react-native/docs/getting-started) for how to create a new React Native application if you need one.
+Also ensure you have followed the [Getting Started](Getting Started/Installation) and have `SmartDeviceLink` installed on the native side.

-React Native does support Native Modules, however you will need to follow [this guide](https://facebook.github.io/react-native/docs/native-modules-ios) to integrate the the SDL library into your application.
+To install SDL into your React Native app, you will need to follow [this guide](https://facebook.github.io/react-native/docs/native-modules-ios) to integrate the SDL library into your application using React Native's Native Modules feature.

-This guide is not meant to walk you though how to make a React Native app but help you integrate SDL into a React Native application.
-We will leave the rest up to you to figure out.
-We will show you a basic example of how to communicate between Javascript code and native code.
-For more advanced features please refer to the React Native documentation linked above.
+This guide is not meant to walk you though how to make a React Native app but help you integrate SDL into an existing application.
+We will show you a basic example of how to communicate between your app's JavaScript code and SDL's native Obj-C code.
+For more advanced features, please refer to the React Native documentation linked above.

 !!!
 NOTE
 You must make sure you have [Native Modules](https://facebook.github.io/react-native/docs/native-modules-setup) installed as a dependency in order to use 3rd party APIs in a React Native application.
 If this is not done your app will not work with SmartDeviceLink.